Astros vs. Angels Player Props Betting Odds

 Bregman Stats

-- Bregman has picked up at least one hit in eight games in a row.
-In his last 10 outings he is batting .366 with two doubles, a home run, two walks and nine RBI.
+- Bregman has picked up at least one hit in nine straight games.
+During his last 10 games he is hitting .368 with two doubles, a home run, three walks and nine RBI.

 Bregman Recent Games